 The open plan dining room provides a perfect place to socialise, overlooking spectacular coastal views with it’s new floor to ceiling window.

 The hostel is self-catering only and has a freshly fitted, well-equipped kitchen.
 We have two cookers, eight hobs, a microwave, two kettles, a toaster, one larder fridge, a small freezer and plenty of pots, pans and cutlery.
 There is a good selection of local shops in town, including plenty of pubs, restaurants, takeaways and cafes to choose from.
 Whether you want fish and chips, Chinese, Indian or Italian we've got it all nearby.
-Good pubs near us include Seiners, The Watering Hole and The Smuggler's Den (just 5 miles away).
+Good pubs near us include Seiners, The Watering Hole and The Smuggler's Den (just 5 minutes' walk away).

 If you want to get closer to nature, YHA Perranporth has a slightly sloping fenced lawn in front of the main building.
 There is space for one small, robust two person tent.
 It’s in a very exposed cliff-top location, 180ft above the Atlantic Ocean.
 So when it’s windy and the sea’s rough it can be a rather extreme camping pitch, not for the faint hearted!